Gtomika/spring-caching-poc/README.md

 Create a run configuration that launches `org.caching.poc.CachingApplication` Add all variables in `.env` to the run configuration, or use an env file reader plugin in IntelliJ.

+# Performance testing

+For all details about performance testing, please see the [performance testing REDAME](performance_testing/README.md).

 # Postman collection